Roslyn Grist Mill

-The Roslyn Grist Mill is located along Old Northern Boulevard in Roslyn, New York, United States.
-It was built sometime before the mid-18th century and is one of the few surviving Dutch colonial commercial frame buildings in the U.S. Added to the National Register of Historic Places in 1986, it is currently being restored for use as a museum.
+The Roslyn Grist Mill is a historic gristmill and future museum, located along Old Northern Boulevard within the Incorporated Village of Roslyn, in Nassau County, New York, United States.
+It was built at some point before the mid-18th century and is one of the few surviving Dutch colonial commercial frame buildings in the United States.

+Listed on both the National Register of Historic Places and the New York State Register of Historic Places in 1986, the historic structure is currently being restored by the Roslyn Landmark Society, for use as a museum.

 Building

 The 2 1/2-story rectangular mill is 50 ft 6 in long by 25 ft wide.
 The original timber framing, which uses a series of transverse post and beam bents connected by sills and wall plates, differing from the traditional European grid pattern, is now covered in weatherboard.
 A 1 1/2-story wing is located to the west, above the race.
 A mill pond, incorporated into the Roslyn Village Historic District unlike the actual mill itself, is to the north, its outlet eventually feeding into Long Island Sound.

 The ground floor has, in the past, been dropped about 12 ft below street level, due to the effect of tides and renovations on its footings.
 A hook-and-pulley double plank door is located in the center of the attic.
-Windows are irregularly located since many have been either added over time or boarded over.
-Some of the original milling equipment, mainly gears was still located inside as of 1986.
+Windows are irregularly located, since many have been either added over time or boarded over.
+Some of the original milling equipment – primarily gears – remained inside the structure as of 1986.

 History

 A gristmill has existed on the site since the first decade of the 18th century, when John Robeson built on it.
 He in turn sold it to Jeremiah Williams, who is believed to have built the current mill sometime between 1715 and 1741.
 After another owner, it became the property of Hendrick Onderdonk, who already operated two paper mills in the settlement then known as Hempstead Harbor, in 1758.

 He ran the mill profitably, and hosted George Washington, who mentions the mill in his diary, on a 1790 visit to the area.
 The Onderdonk family sold it in 1801 to Daniel Hoogland and Abraham Coles.
 They sold in 1849 to Joseph Hicks, whose family continued to operate it as a mill until 1916, when they converted it into a tea house and museum.
-That use continued until 1975, when the Nassau County parks department took it over.
+That use continued until 1975, when the Nassau County Department of Parks, Recreation and Museums took it over.

-21st-century restoration

 During the county's ownership, the building remained vacant.
-No use or new tenant could be found, and it continued to deteriorate.
+Neither a new use or a new tenant could be found, and it continued to deteriorate.